2023 Go With That Magazine Topics

 Vision: To foster healing, health, and hope by defining, disseminating, and promoting standards and innovations in EMDR therapy and trauma-informed care.

-Who we target: Members who want to stay current with knowledge and developments in the field of EMDR therapy and to enhance their credibility in the field.
-We support members through education and informational materials they can use with current and prospective clients and colleagues who may refer clients for EMDR therapy.
+Who we target: Members who want to stay current with knowledge and developments in EMDR therapy and enhance their credibility in the field.
+We support members through education and informational materials they can use with existing and prospective clients and colleagues who may refer clients for EMDR therapy.

 EMDRIA communications should be informative and action-oriented.
 We want to inspire our members to pursue their passion for EMDR therapy by expanding their knowledge and usage of EMDR.
 In writing content, keep in mind these personalities:

-Call to Action: A good way to close an article is to offer the reader some next steps.
+Call to Action: An excellent way to close an article is to offer the reader some next steps.
 That might be a list of further resources or a single action point.
-If they have invested the time to read your article what would you like them to do now?
+What would you like them to do now if they have invested the time to read your article?

 Edit Your Final Draft: Please do not submit an article unless it is the final version.
 This will minimize confusion and ensure that outdated or incorrect versions are not published.
-Pieces that do not adhere to the style guidelines listed below will be returned to the authors for appropriate revision.
+Pieces not adhering to the style guidelines below will be returned to the authors for appropriate revision.

 Author Guidelines